nicolaschan/blog/content/posts/openwireless.md

 I don't have a password on my WiFi.

 The internet is the 21<sup>st</sup> century library.
 Everyone should have access to a public library.
 Similarly, everyone should have access to public internet.
-I have more bandwidth available than I need.
-Sharing my extra bandwidth is the neighborly thing to do.
+I have more bandwidth available than I need, so sharing my extra bandwidth is the neighborly thing to do.
 For more details, [openwireless.org](https://openwireless.org) aligns with my views.

 # Isn't that _dangerous_?